dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## What is PolkaVerse?

 [PolkaVerse](https://polkaverse.com/) is the first social network built on Subsocial, created by the Subsocial team.
-It allows use of all the major functionality of the Subsocial network, such as creating spaces and posts.
+It enables you to use of all the major functionality of the Subsocial network, such as creating spaces and posts, generating energy, etc.

 ## Are there any other dapps built on Subsocial?